Thursday, April 14, 2022

 My clients then removed their subject on the sale of their home and proceeded with the purchase of the new home.
 And we moved to a smooth completion.

-The truth is that my loyalty is not to another agent, or to the other party in the transaction.
+The truth is that my loyalty is not to another agent or to the other party in the transaction.

-I don't do favours, side deals, or not negotiate to my full ability because I may know another agent, or because I want to do a quick deal like some agents that I see.
+I don't do favors, side deals, or not negotiate to my full ability because I may know another agent, or because I want to do a quick deal like some agents that I see.

 My job is to use my skills on behalf of my clients exclusively.
 To act in their best interests at all times and protect their negotiating position.

-But when it comes to loyalty you better be careful.
+But when it comes to loyalty, you better be careful.
 It is something that many agents and cultures do not understand.
-I negotiate very good outcomes on my listings with Asian buyers because I refuse to do under-the-table deals, or reveal my client's bottom line.
+I negotiate very good outcomes on my listings with Asian buyers because I refuse to do under-the-table deals or reveal my client's bottom line.

 Because our law says that all real estate agents have obligations to their clients under the Real Estate Services Act that include: